-Foreword 3
+Fore Foreword

-Executive Summary

-1. Introduction 7
+1. Introduction 6

-Green Infrastructure Framework in Worcestershire 7
+Green Infrastructure Framework in Worcestershire 6

-Structure of the Worcestershire Green Infrastructure Strategy 8
+Structure of the Worcestershire Green Infrastructure Strategy 7

 What is Green Infrastructure?
-9
+8

 What does good Green Infrastructure look like?
+8

+Why provide Green Infrastructure?
 9

-Multi-functional Green Infrastructure in Worcestershire 10

 How will investment in Green Infrastructure benefit Worcestershire?
-11
+10

 2. Vision and Objectives 14

 Vision 14

 Objectives 14

 3. Green Infrastructure Context 16

+Green Infrastructure Framework for England 16

 Environmental Character in Worcestershire 16

 Socio-economic Analysis 18

 Climate Change 19

 Blue Infrastructure 19

 4. Spatial Priorities for Green Infrastructure in Worcestershire 21

 5. Delivering Good Green Infrastructure 23

 Process of delivering good GI 23

 Cross-cutting principles 23

 Sustainable development 23

 Multi-functionality 24

 Key delivery opportunities 25

 A: Delivering Green Infrastructure through new development 25

 What principles should be followed?
-31
+30

 What mechanisms exist to assist in delivery now and in the future?
 32

 B Delivering Green Infrastructure through land management 34

 What principles should be followed?
 36

 What mechanisms exist to assist in delivery now and in the future?
 36

-C Delivering Green Infrastructure through minerals extraction and restoration 37
+C Delivering Green Intrastructure through minerals extraction and restoration 37

+What principles should be followed: 39

+D Delivering Green Infrastructure through infrastructure development 40

 What principles should be followed?
-39
+40 10

+What mechanisms exist to assist in delivery now and in the future? +Z / 2

 What mechanisms exist to assist in delivery now and in the future?
-40

-D. Delivering Green Infrastructure through infrastructure development 40

-What principles should be followed?
-42

-What mechanisms exist to assist in delivery now and in the future?
-43

 E: Delivering Green Infrastructure through Retrofitting 44

 What principles should be followed?
 45

 What mechanisms exist to assist in delivery now and in the future?
 46

 6. Funding and Viability 47

 Viability 49

 7. Monitoring the Success of the Green Infrastructure Strategy 50

 8. Next Steps 51

 Worcestershire level 51

 District level 51

 Site level 51

-Арр endix A: Worcestershire Green Infrastructure Framework 52
+Арр Appendix A: Worcestershire Green Infrastructure Framework

 GI Partnership 53

 Green Infrastructure: Strategy and Evidence Base 53

 GI Policy Context 54

-Арр endix B: Strategic Green Infrastructure Assets 55
+Appendix B: Strategic Green Infrastructure Assets

 Арр endix C: Green Infrastructure Profiles 57

+Green Infrastructure Profiles 57
-Арр endix D: Priorities and delivery 64

-Арр endix E: Other Relevant Documents and Information 76
+Appendix D: Priorities and delivery Appendix E: Other Relevant Documents and Information

-Appendix F: Glossary 78
+Арр